a-schild/NativeSelectExt7/README.md

 # NativeSelectExt7 Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+NativeSelectExt7 is a UI component add-on for Vaadin 8.
+It allows disabled entris in the NativeSelect component.

+This component is based on the com.vaadin.v7.ui.NativeSelect version, so you will have to include the vaadin 7 compatibility layers in your v8 project.

+You can modify the style of the disabled items, by providing your own css rules.
+Make sure to test the css rules, since not all browser allow all rules for the option drop down entries.

+Current rules are:

+    select option:disabled {
+        background-color: lightgray;
+        color: black;
+    }

 ## Online demo